the-sett/elm-aws-core/README.md

   requests.
   - [AWS.KVEncode](AWS-KVEncode): Utility for helping to encode Elm data into key-valued string pairs, for setting query parameters or header fields.
+  - [AWS.KVDecode](AWS-KVDecode): Utility for decoding key-values string pairs into Elm data.
+Simpler than `KVEncode` as only needed for interpreting fairly simple response headers.
   - [AWS.Uri](AWS-Uri): Utility for URI encoding specific to how AWS does it.